Musa Khan Mosque: Architecture

 The top of the stage can be reached by an extended staircase on the southwestern corner.
 The mosque proper occupies the western half of the platform.
-The four octagonal corner towers with extra towers by their sides rise above the flat fortifications and end in compact cabins with domes on the top.
+The four octagonal corner minarets with extra towers by their sides rise above the flat fortifications and end in compact cabins with domes on the top.

 Threat

-The Mughal structure, which is one of the rarest one of the country is under threat due to a metro-rail project adjacent to it.
+The Mughal structure, which is one of the rarest one of the country, is under threat due to a metro-rail project located adjacent to the mosque.
 The structure is among 75 structures with historical importance that has fallen under threat due to the project.